How to Choose a Volunteer Abroad Program

 Common Red Flags

-Be careful if a program gives very little detail before payment or makes claims that sound too broad or too emotional.
+Be careful if a program gives very little detail before payment or makes claims that sound too broad, too emotional or too easy.

 • Vague descriptions of the volunteer role.